 Poor attendance can affect children in many ways, including slowing their academic progress and their reading and writing ability, as well as affecting their ability to make and keep routines and friendships.

 “A day off here and there” can make a critical difference to your childs’ academic attainment.
 For example:

 90% Attendance = 1 Day off every 2 weeks per Academic Year

 80% Attendance = 1 Day off per week / 1 month of per School Year

 Genuine illness and absences of an exceptional circumstance can be unavoidable, but it is the parent/guardian’s responsibility to alert the school with in a timely manner and provide evidence and/or reasoning where necessary.

 Parents should not take their children out of school during term-time.
-Infact, there is no legal right for a parent to do so (Pupil Registration Regulations 2006).
+Infact, t.

-Authorised absences are mornings or afternoons away from school for a good reason like illness (although you may be asked to provide medical evidence for your child before this can be authorised), medical or dental appointments which unavoidably fall in school time, emergencies, for a religious observance by the religious body to which the pupil’s parents/carers belong or other unavoidable cause
+mornings or afternoons away from school for a good reason like illness (although you may be asked to provide medical evidence for your child before this can be authorised), medical or dental appointments which fall in school time, emergencies, for a religious observance by the religious body to which the pupil’s parents/carers belong or other unavoidable cause

 Please note: If you child has suffered with Sickness or Diarrhea, they must stay out of school for 48 hours from the last event of illness.
 For example, if your child was sick on Monday evening, they would be expected to return to school on Thursday.

 You may be asked to provide medical evidence of this illness before we can authorise the absence.